 incentive that will be of value to your audience and will get them to

 A good way to validate your freebie is by working backward from your

-lead magnet and seeing if it aligns with the products or services you
+lead magnet and see if it aligns with the products or services you

 Your goal is to create something that will capture the feelings your